thorpej/nabud/README.md

 * SecureTransport (the native API on macOS)
 * OpenSSL

+On Linux (at least, on the Ubuntu distribution I used), there's a good chance that OpenSSL will not already be installed, so you will need to do so yourself.
+Because Linux distributions are all different, how to do that is left as an exercise for the reader.
+However, once it's installed, there is not likely to be any additional magic that you need to perform; the configure script will probably find it.

 Because an effort has been made to keep nabud fairly self-contained and reliant only on APIs provided by the operating system, building it just requires a toolchain.
 For the BSDs and Linux, it's probably already installed on your system, but if it's not, then doing so is left as an exercise for the reader.
 For macOS,